aamnaa943-bit/Brain-Tumor-Classification-Using-Deep-Learning/README.md

-# Brain Tumor Classification Using Deep Learning
+# Brain Tumor Classification using CNN and ResNet50 in TensorFlow

 This project compares CNN and ResNet50 models for brain MRI image classification.